 Some companies commonly branding with orange are Nickelodeon, Amazon, The Home Depot, and Harley-Davidson.

-Firefox uses orange in their logo as a flame that circles a blue globe.
+Firefox uses orange in its logo as a flame that circles a blue globe.
 Brands are using orange with additional colors in their scheme to make things more exciting and develop intoxicating engagement.

 Green associates with wealth and money used a lot with wealth or money, but also has a symbol of being eco-friendly.